jinhan814/NN_implementation/NN_v2/README.md

 - w and b are initialized by trained w, b of NN_v1 model

-- This code is also can be used for solve [[BOJ 18824] 4차 산업 혁명](https://www.acmicpc.net/problem/18824).
+- This code is also can be used for solve [BOJ 18824](https://www.acmicpc.net/problem/18824).

 - Blog post : [https://blog.naver.com/jinhan814/222474216381](https://blog.naver.com/jinhan814/222474216381)